Transport and removal of a passive tracer in porous media employing surface washing

-As noted in \ref{sec:setup}, we performed accurate time-resolved quantification of the concentration of our tracer in the effluent from the washing flow for all the experiments.
-While for initial experiments we employed an absorbance spectroscopy approach (using an inline bespoke flow cell), this did not yield the necessary dynamic range.
-Additionally, measurements were highly sensitive to mechanical vibration of the flow cell and bubbles in the flow path, making it difficult to achieve consistent readings validated by mass conservation.
-Instead, we adapted a Hyperion fluorescein fluorometer (Teledyne Valeport) for our purposes.
-For fluorescein measurements the fluorometer had an excitation LED light of 470 nm and a sensor to detect light of 545 nm, emitted by fluorescein.
-The nominal dynamic range of the instrument was 0 - 500 ppb with a detection limit of 0.03 ppb.
-We installed this fluorometer, designed for oceanographic measurements on underwater moorings or vehicles, in the side branch of a standard \SI{40}{\mm} PVC Tee-connector.
+We installed this fluorometer, designed for oceanographic measurements on underwater moorings or vehicles, in the side branch of a standard \SI{40}{\milli \metre} PVC Tee-connector.
 The flow was directed along the length of the Tee-connector via reduction bushes at either end.
 A drawing of a cross-view of the Tee-connector with the end of the fluorometer fitted in it is shown in Fig.~\ref{fig:fluorometer}(a).
 The Tee-connector was oriented such that there was an upwards flow through it to prevent bubbles that could potentially affect the measurement from becoming trapped.
 Since the measurement conditions (primarily, the constrained measurement volume in the Tee-connector) differed from those for which the fluorometer was originally designed, we recalibrated the instrument by correlating the measured values with known fluorescein concentrations.
-We also observed that the orientation of the fluorometer about its axis in the Tee-connector had an influence on the measured concentration as its LED light source emitted at an angle rather than in line with its axis, causing the measurement volume to vary with orientation.
-For our fixed fluorometer orientation the fluorometer achieved a dynamic range of 0-1000 ppb with a sampling interval of 2 s.
-Additionally, one of the tests we undertook was to verify that any fluorescein absorbed onto the PVC material of the Tee-connector components has non-detectable effect on measurements.
+We also observed that the orientation of the fluorometer about its axis in the Tee-connector had an influence on the measured concentration as its LED light source emitted at an angle rather than in line with its axis, causing the measurement volume (bounded by the Tee-connector) to vary with orientation.
+For our fixed fluorometer, orientation the fluorometer achieved a dynamic range of 0-1000 ppb with a sampling interval of \SI{2}{\second}.
+Additionally, one of the tests we undertook was to confirm that any fluorescein absorbed onto the PVC material of the Tee-connector components did not have a detectable effect on measurements.